AVIF vs WebP Compression Benchmarks

 </picture>

-For legacy browser coverage, specifically How to configure AVIF fallbacks for Safari 14, ensure proper type attributes and CDN cache key variations.
-Server-side routing must align with MIME Type Configuration for Modern Media Servers to prevent content-type mismatches that trigger download dialogs instead of inline rendering.
+For legacy browser coverage, see How to configure AVIF fallbacks for Safari 14.
+Server-side routing must align with MIME Type Configuration for Modern Media Servers to prevent content-type mismatches.

 Core Web Vitals & Accessibility Impact

-Format selection directly influences LCP, CLS, and INP metrics across real-user monitoring data.
 AVIF’s smaller payloads reduce LCP by 15–40% on constrained networks, but higher decode complexity can marginally increase INP on low-end devices.
-Implement lazy decoding and fetchpriority="high" for LCP candidates to mitigate decode bottlenecks.
+Use fetchpriority="high" for LCP candidates to mitigate decode bottlenecks.

 | CWV Metric | Impact | Mitigation Strategy |